tjcsl/ion/docs/developing/oauth.rst

         // log the user in
     });

-    // 3) when making an API request, add access_token as a POST parameter
+    // 3) when making an API request, add the following header:
+    // Authorization: Bearer {{ insert access token }}

     // 4) to refresh the access_token, use the following code var token = oauth.accessToken.create({